Lochwinnoch: Transport

 The village is served by Lochwinnoch railway station on the Ayrshire Coast Line.
 Opened in 1840, it lies to the south west of the village, and is unstaffed.

-A second Lochwinnoch railway station was opened in 1905 as part of the Dalry and North Johnstone Line, with the first station being renamed Lochside, until reverting to its original name in the 1990s, the station on the north line closed in 1966.
+A second Lochwinnoch railway station was opened in 1905 as part of the Dalry and North Johnstone Line, with the first station being renamed Lochside, until reverting to its original name in the 1980s, the station on the north line closed in 1966.
 The former railway line serving this second station has been converted into a cycle path and is now part of the National Cycle Network's National Cycle Route Number 7, running from Glasgow to Gretna.

-There an hourly bus service number 307 to Johnstone throughout the day operated by McGill's Bus Services from 7am to 11pm on Mon-Sat and 8am to 9pm on Sunday's.
-In May 2023 McGill's introduced a number 307A which serves Johnstone - Lochwinnoch via Cochrane Castle & Spateston.
-This service begins at 19:43 from Lochwinnoch train station on Mon - Sat and once a day at 21:00 on Sunday's.

-McGill's also serve the village through the 904 ClydeFlyer bus which runs from Paisley - Largs via the A737.
-There are bus stops at the roundabout between the A760 & A737.
-These stops are linked to a pathway that leads pedestrians into the village.

-Stagecoach West Scotland also operate the X36 service which serves Dalry - Glasgow, serving the Lochwinnoch from the A737, linking the village to Glasgow via bus.
+Stagecoach South Scotland runs services to Adrossan or Glasgow.
+McGill’s run services to Johnstone, Paisley and Howwood.

 Schools

 Lochwinnoch Primary School, the village's only school, is situated on Calder Street.
 The school was built in 1905 and is a two-story red sandstone building.
 It celebrated its 100th anniversary in 2005.
 It has now got an upper and lower school building.
 The lower building is the original school and the upper school was built to accommodate the nursery which was added to the school.